brian14708/wh-briefings/statements-releases/2021-06/2021-06-08-letter-to-the-speaker-of-the-house-and-president-pro-tempore-of-the-senate-regarding-the-war-powers-report.md

 modified_time: 2021-06-08 16:36:03-04:00
 permalink: https://www.whitehouse.gov/briefing-room/statements-releases/2021/06/08/letter-to-the-speaker-of-the-house-and-president-pro-tempore-of-the-senate-regarding-the-war-powers-report/
 published_time: 2021-06-08 16:36:02-04:00
-title: Letter to the Speaker of the House and President Pro Tempore of the Senate Regarding the War Powers Report
+title: "Letter to the Speaker of the House and President Pro Tempore of the Senate\
+  \ Regarding the War Powers\_Report"
 ---

 Dear Madam Speaker: (Dear Mr. President:)